maelys-mcardle/snowflake/docs/interpreter.md

-# Interpreter
+# Snowflake Interpreter

-This project comes with an interpreter to execute Snowflake code.
-To be able to use it, it first needs to be **compiled**.
+The interpreter is used to execute Snowflake code as well as print out a human-readable version.
+Before the interpreter can be used, it must first be **compiled**.

 ## Compile Interpreter